 |

-The inscription on this memorial is a quote attributed to Mustafa Kemal Atatürk, the first President of the Republic of Turkey.
+We saw many memorials which marked specific sites of conflict but at one stood a very moving memorial inscribed with a quote attributed to Mustafa Kemal Atatürk, the first President of the Republic of Turkey.
 It reads:

 Those heroes who shed their blood and lost their lives!
 You are now lying in the soil of a friendly country.
 Therefore rest in peace.
 There is no difference between the Johnnies and Mehmets to us where they lie side by side here in this country of ours.
 You, the mothers, who sent their sons from far away countries wipe away your tears; your sons are now lying in our bosom and are in peace.
 After having lost their lives on this land they have become our sons as well.